Memory refresh: Refresh interval

-SRAM and DRAM memory technologies

 SRAM

 In static random-access memory (SRAM), another type of semiconductor memory, the data is not stored as charge on a capacitor, but in a bistable circuit, so SRAM does not need to be refreshed.
 The two basic types of memory have advantages and disadvantages.
-Static memory can be considered permanent while powered on, i.e., once written the memory stays until specifically changed and thus, its use tends to be simple in terms of system design.
+Static memory can be considered permanent while powered on, i.e., once written, the memory stays until specifically changed, and thus, its use tends to be simple in terms of system design.
 However, the internal construction of each SRAM cell requires six transistors, compared to the single transistor required for a DRAM cell, so the density of SRAM is much lower and price-per-bit much higher than DRAM.